signetlabdei/ns3-IAB/README.md

 ### Setting different parameters

 Simulations should be run using the execution manager [SEM](https://github.com/signetlabdei/sem).
 This library manages the parallel execution of the simulations and associates each simulation run to its input parameters.
 Accordingly, the simulation parameters shall be set in the `sem-run-simulations` script, where the SEM simulation campaign is created.
 Here, we exposed a set of parameters which can be easily configured.
-Parameters which are common to all the simulation runs are set in a Python `Dict` (see R, line 26) which associates parameters name  ([here](#param_list) you can find a list of parameters of both simulation scripts) to their value.
-By default, SEM will run `RUNS` simulations for *every combination* of the provided parameters.
+Parameters which are common to all the simulation runs are set in a Python `Dict` which associates parameters name to their value.
+By default, SEM will run `runs` simulations for *every combination* of the provided parameters.
 For instance, with the following list of parameters:
 ```python
 runs = 10
 params = {